Setting up and Using the Build System

 To clone the necessary repositories for your build, go to a directory on your system where you want all the data needed (including source files, build, cache, config, etc.) to be saved (usually $HOME).
 Please note, that - depending on your build - this usually requires a lot of disk space (> 50 GB).
 If you have to choose between a SSD and a HDD for running the build, use the SSD as this gives you a little extra speed.

-When using SSH access, add the Kontron Electronics GitLab server to the list of known SSH hosts on your machine by running:
+As the Kontron Electronics GitLab server is not in the list of known SSH hosts on your machine initially, add it once by running: